Fire at food factory kills 52 people in Bangladesh | Science-Environment

 Hundreds of relatives of the factory workers waited outside the factory as the blaze continued to rage.

-Officials initially reported only three deaths but the toll rose sharply after firefighters started recovering dozens of bodies of workers trapped in the upper floors of the plant.
+Officials initially reported only three deaths.
+The toll rose sharply after firefighters started recovering dozens of bodies of workers trapped in the upper floors of the plant.

 "The exit point towards the rooftop of the building was locked when the fire broke out . . . many victims could have saved their lives if they could immediately take refuge there," a fire service official said.